-November 26 th A level Choices Forum: option system explained to

-Fifth Formers and parents, combined with
+Fifth Formers and parents

-January 26 th Fifth Form Parents' Meeting

-February 2 nd Provisional choices submitted.
+Friday 24th January Fifth Form Parents' Meeting Friday 31st January Provisional choices submitted.

-March 14 th Choices finalised.
-(Changes may be made after this

-date, but we cannot guarantee to accommodate them,

-though every effort will be made to do so.)
+Monday 9th March Choices finalised.
+(Changes may be made after this date, but we cannot guarantee to accommodate them, though every effort will be made to do so.)